Roger Northburgh: Keeper of the wardrobe

-The idea that Northburgh was Chancellor of the University of Cambridge from 1321 to 1326 is now discredited, although it goes back at least as far as Henry Wharton's 1691compilation of episcopal biographies, Anglia Sacra.
+The idea that Northburgh was Chancellor of the University of Cambridge from 1321 to 1326 is now discredited, although it goes back at least as far as Henry Wharton's 1691 compilation of episcopal biographies, Anglia Sacra.
 It seems to stem from his initiation of a scheme for the university to set up halls of residence for theology and philosophy students, financed by an investment in the advowsons of churches.
 This was given a royal licence on 5 February 1321.
 Nothing more came of the project.

 Northburgh was recommended for preferment to the pope by the king in letters from 1318 to 1320.
 From 1320 to mid-1321 he was also the king's candidate to become a cardinal.
 John de Stratford also claimed that this was one of the aims of his protracted mission to Avignon, from which he emerged as Bishop of Winchester in 1323.
 However, when the Diocese of Coventry and Lichfield became vacant late in 1321, Northburgh was not the king's preferred candidate.